rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 by [@dasifefe] this month:
 [**invitation link**][discord-new-invitation].

-Besides talking about Rust, it's a place that could be used to show yuor work-in-progress, art (visual or audio), discuss game design, etc.
+Besides talking about Rust, it's a place that could be used to show your work-in-progress, art (visual or audio), discuss game design, etc.

 ------